meridianlabz/Flex/README.md

 ## Tutorial
 Hey guess what...
-There's a comprehensive tutorial about building a responsive Joomla template from the ground up.
-[Get it here.](http://smashingmagazine.com/joomla-flex)
+There's a comprehensive tutorial about building a responsive Joomla template from scratch.
+[See it here.](http://smashingmagazine.com/joomla-flex)

 ### Like the tutorial?
 It is my sincere wish that you find this tutorial useful.
-If you want to appreciate the knowledge you've gained from the tutorial, you can: Send me some **Bitcoin** at my address
+If you appreciate the skills you've gained from the tutorial, you can send me some **Bitcoin** at my address: `1BPNChzpms5BmcKp169Rs8P2Q8QEeDzRY6`.

-`1BPNChzpms5BmcKp169Rs8P2Q8QEeDzRY6`.

 ---